mcfx/seeefs/README.md

 ## Plans

-Optimize the transfer to google drive, to earlier download the pieces (of blocks) which is required earlier.
+- Optimize the transfer to google drive, to earlier download the pieces (of blocks) which is required earlier.

+- Directly writing support.